“Please put us out of our misery.”

 Look at the email below.
-If you’re telling us you wouldn’t open it to find out where to find the cheapest airfare to fly to the places you’ve always wanted to visit, we don’t believe you.
+Would you open the email to find out where to find the cheapest airfare to fly to the places you’ve always wanted to visit?

 There’s something else about that first Salesforce email that makes it almost irresistible to open.
 But before we get to it, let’s briefly touch on a psychological idea we know to be true: humans are lazy.
 Our brains are wired to look for the highest return for the lowest investment.

-We don’t want to work out for months or years to get that six pack — we want the shortcut.
-We want to take diet pills, and use weird electric belts that tone our midsections instead.
+We don’t want to work out for months or years to get that six-pack — we want the shortcut.
+Everyone wants to take diet pills, and use weird electric belts that tone our midsections instead.

-We don’t want to accrue wealth over time by correctly saving and investing.
-We want a fortune, and we want it now.
+No one wants to accrue wealth over time by correctly saving and investing.
 So instead we do things like spend our life savings on lottery tickets in the hopes of winning big.

-It’s for this reason that when we see words and phrases like “in 15 minutes” in the Salesforce email above, and “secrets” shown in the AWAI email below, we’re compelled to read more.
-We expect to get small bits of information, or “secrets” that will have a significant positive impact on our lives immediately.
+It’s for this reason that when we see words and phrases like “in 15 minutes” in the Salesforce email above and “secrets” shown in the AWAI email below, we’re compelled to read more.

 Take a look at some of the phrases from the subject lines above: